-This layout and pedestrian walkways are distinguishing features-contributing elements cited in the-for inclusion of the Town on the National Register of Historic Places.
+This layout and pedestrian walkways are contributing elements cited for inclusion of the Town on the National Register of Historic Places.
 This legacy must continue to be protected and preserved for future generations.

-Since the adoption of the 1995 Master Plan significant changes have taken place in the area surrounding Washington Grove which have included major implications for transportation planning.
+Since the adoption of the 1995 Comprehensive Plan significant changes have taken place in the area surrounding Washington Grove which have included major implications for transportation planning.
 Those changes include:

-- The Shady Grove Sector Plan, adopted by Montgomery County in 2006, calls for dense residential, multi-use development centered around the current Shady Grove metro stop, as well as a new transportation hub with a train stop rapid bus stop. - The InterCounty Connector (ICC) with a major interchange neighboring Washington Grove, recommended by the Montgomery County Council and approved by the State of Maryland, is under construction has been completed. - The City of Gaithersburg has approved plans for undertaken major new development in Old Town Gaithersburg.
+- The Shady Grove Sector Plan, adopted by Montgomery County in 2006, calls for dense residential, multi-use development centered around the current Shady Grove metro stop, as well as a new transportation hub with a rapid bus stop. - The Intercounty Connector (ICC) with a major interchange neighboring Washington Grove, recommended by the Montgomery County Council and approved by the State of Maryland, has been completed. - The City of Gaithersburg has undertaken major new development in Old Town Gaithersburg. - Comprehensive The land adjacent to Ridge Road has been developed into the Shady Grove Crossing development and the remaining legacy open space field is now the Washington Grove Conservation Meadow Park (see description in Section 2).

-- The land adjacent to Ridge Road that is currently open fields is slated for development within the life of this master plan time period.
-The land adjacent to Ridge Road has been developed into the Shady Grove Crossing development and the remaining legacy open space field is now the Washington Grove Conservation Meadow Park (see description in Section 2). - The parcels of land between the ICC interchange and the Town owned Meadow have been procured by Montgomery County with plans to complete the connection of Amity Drive to Crabbs Branch Way and construction of playing fields.
+• The parcels of land between the ICC interchange and the Town owned Meadow have been procured by Montgomery County with plans to complete the connection of Amity Drive to Crabbs Branch Way and construction of playing fields.

-Those changes will bring intense development with greater overall traffic in the area surrounding Washington Grove.
+Those changes bring intense development with greater overall traffic in the area surrounding Washington Grove.
 To ensure the existing, historic community of Washington Grove is preserved, residential roads at the Town's periphery and within the Town must be protected from additional traffic.
 The Town is committed to ensuring that roads at the edges of Town (including Washington Grove Lane, Railroad Street and Ridge Road) remain in keeping with the residential and historic nature of Washington Grove.
 This is critical to preserving the quality of life for residents in terms of noise, safety, environment, history and aesthetics.
 These roads should remain rural in nature with the primary goal to serve local residential users.
 Speeds and traffic volume should be kept low and consistent with the residential nature of the area.
 In addition, roads internal to the Town must be kept safe and pedestrian friendly by continuing to be protected from cut-through traffic.